 For example, students starting college might feel overwhelmed with academic and social expectations, and graduates starting their first job might also rely on social comparisons as a way to judge their performance.
-For more on this, have a look at our post on Positive Transitioning After School.

 Unfortunately, these comparisons might be unrealistic or encourage unsustainable behaviors.
 Knowing this, what can we do instead?

 One answer is to adopt an attitude of gratitude.
 This is easier said than done.
 However, there is ample evidence that focusing on gratitude, rather than negative circumstances, neutral events that are neither positive nor negative, or downward social comparisons, leads to:

 - Increased positive affect

 - Higher levels of optimism (which is a buffer against the negative effects of downward social comparisons)